jkibe/recipes/content/recipes/lemon-garlic-beans/index.md

 subservice: Veggies
 ---

 This is another one of those recipes where I feel slightly ridiculous writing it down as a recipe.
 It's the kind of thing I'd throw together almost reflexively when the mood hits.
-But as this is at least in part
+But as this is at least in part a digital notebook, it seemed worth writing down.

 Doing beans this way really highlights great product.
 I like to do this with heirloom beans from producers like [Rancho Gordo](http://ranchogordo.com).
 While you could make this with a can or jar of beans, I don't think it has the same impact.
 This is really a way to highlight good inputs more than anything.